 \section{Discussion and conclusion}

 In this work, we investigated the quantum properties of a three-photon KPO, validating its potential as a protected qutrit platform.
 We demonstrated quantum coherence by measuring three-photon Rabi oscillations and the characteristic interference patterns with three-fold symmetry (i.e., three-component cat-like states) in Wigner functions.
-Analysis of the system's time evolution revealed two crucial dynamic features associated with qutrit space protection.
-First, the oscillation in the mean photon number, caused by temporal interference between the qutrit and excited states, indicates the existence of the energy gap separating the qutrit from the excited states.
-Second, we observed a unique cyclic population transfer induced by single-photon loss.
-Furthermore, our investigation of the mean photon number of the steady state as a function of the pump detuning reveals the importance of mitigating the higher-order pump term for maximizing the qutrit space protection.
+Analysis of the system's time evolution revealed two crucial dynamic features associated with qutrit manifold protection.
+First, the oscillation in the mean photon number, caused by temporal interference between the qutrit and excited states, indicates the existence of the energy gap separating the qutrit manifold from the excited states.
+The accompanying breathing dynamic in phase space is characteristic of driven quantum systems.
+Second, we observed a distinct cyclic population transfer induced by single-photon loss.
+Furthermore, our investigation of the steady-state mean photon number as a function of the pump detuning revealed the importance of mitigating the higher-order pump term for maximising the qutrit manifold protection.

 Future work will focus on exploring the inherent biased-noise properties of this system.
 A key component for established biased-noise systems is the ability to prepare states autonomously localised in phase space, similar to the coherent states generated in a two-photon KPO.
-The Wigner functions shown in Fig.~\ref{fig:steady}b suggest that such localised states can be prepared around and above $\Delta/K = 0.4$ when $P/K = 0.822$.
+The Wigner functions shown in Fig.~\ref{fig:steady}b suggest that such localised states can be prepared around and above $\Delta/K = 0.5$ when $P/K = 0.822$.
+Here, we define localisation as the regime where the three constituent coherent lobes are sufficiently separated in phase space such that their overlap is negligible, which is visually evidenced by the emergence of distinct peaks and clear central interference fringes.
 Our previous work \cite{catGen} generated coherent states by preparing the $\ket{0}+\beta \ket{1}$ state in the Fock basis (where $\beta$ is a phase factor) and subsequently converting this state to the cat state basis.
 However, this method is difficult in the three-photon KPO because it requires preparing a state of the form $\ket{0}+\beta \ket{1}+\gamma \ket{2}$, making the task of setting the proper phase factors, $\beta$ and $\gamma$, challenging.
 A more convenient approach for preparing the desired localised state would be measurement-based state preparation, as previously demonstrated in the two-photon KPO \cite{frattini2024, venkatraman2024, hajr2024, qing2025}.